ga-curriculum/seb-pre-work-version-control-with-git/README.md

 <h1 class="slide-header">Git Configuration</h1>

-Before making commits, Git needs to know who you are.
+Before using the software, Git needs to know who you are.
 You can set up your name and email address using the `git config` command.
-These details will be attached to all your commits, so collaborators know who made each change.
+These details will be attached to all your saved code, so collaborators know who made each change.

 In your terminal, type the following commands (replacing the example information with your own name and email):